OpenBCI/Documentation/docs/08FAQ/05-ShippingFAQ.md

 ## Sales Tax

 For customers in the United States, your purchase may be sales tax-free if made on behalf of a tax-exempt organization.
-Ask your purchasing department for the tax-exempt certificate before placing an order.
+Ask your purchasing department for the tax-exempt certificate before placing an order, and send to contact@openbci.com
 For other customers, the sales tax will be calculated automatically per the laws of the state you reside in.

 ## Are duties and customs included in the shipping rate?